alyeyad/Analyze-A-B-Test-Results/README.md

 # Overview

-This project analyzes the results of an A/B test run by an e-commerce website to help the company understand if they should implement this new page, keep the old page, or perhaps run the experiment longer to make their decision.
+This project analyzes the results of an A/B test run by an e-commerce website to help the company understand if they should implement a new homepage, keep the old page, or perhaps run the experiment longer to make their decision.

 # Tools Used